Super Game Boy

 Super Game Boy 2

-Alternate enhancements can be given to games when played using a Super Game Boy 2 adapter, done by examining the internal value of the CPU on start-up: 01 is for normal Game Boy or Super Game Boy and FF denotes Super Game Boy 2.
+Alternate enhancements can be given to games when played using a Super Game Boy 2 adapter, done by examining the internal value of the CPU's A register on start-up: 01 is for normal Game Boy or Super Game Boy and FF denotes Super Game Boy 2.
 Tetris DX is the only known example, displaying an alternate border.
-Super Game Boy 2 detection is achieved by examining the internal value of the CPU upon boot-up.

 Unused ICON_EN File Register Disable Function

 A feature to disable files from being sent to the SGB BIOS with the *_TRN command exists, but is never used by any game.
-It can be accessed by setting bit 01 to 04, or using SNES PAR code 7E0F0704.
+It can be accessed by setting bit 01 to 04, or using SNES Pro Action Replay (PAR) code 7E0F0704.
 Attract-specific attributes will not work, so only four palettes will be shown on the screen.

 TEST_EN (Test Enable)